 - Finalize platelet bacterial contamination guidance that recognizes and addresses the potential impact on availability;

 - Implement a rational, flexible approach to the regulation of plasma products.
 This includes harmonizing plasma freezing times with those required by manufacturers worldwide and advocating that the FDA give blood centers the ability to move plasma from transfusable to further manufacture as demanded by clinical need;

 - Revise licensing regulations that prohibit distribution of products in interstate commerce that are acceptable for sale and use in the state of manufacture.
 These have undergone 100 percent quality control testing in process of licensure and this prohibition delays licensure and increases the costs of innovation;

-- Eliminate the need to report post donation information (PDI) that do not result in a recall.
+- Eliminate the need to submit a BPDR (Blood Product Deviation Report) generated because of post donation information (PDI) that does not result in a recall.